Search for the definition you are looking for.

 Trade repositories collect and maintain records of derivatives trades, with the aim of helping regulators monitor the build-up of systemic risk.
 In 2009 in Pittsburgh, Group of 20 leaders agreed that all standardised over-the-counter derivatives should be reported to trade repositories.

-In Europe, all buyers and sellers must report all derivatives deals – OTC and exchange-traded – to trade repositories.
+In the European Union, all buyers and sellers must report all derivatives deals – OTC and exchange-traded – to trade repositories.

 See also Swap data reporting.